vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 In this task, you will delete your Enrollment Group, which will remove the enrolled devices.

-1. Navigate to your Azure Dashboard.
+1. Switch to your Azure portal window and then navigate to your Azure Dashboard.

 1. On your Resources tile, click **dps-az220-training-{your-id}**.